Six decades after civil rights, a new era of protest in Nashville

 Protests in Nashville this week echo an earlier era of Black Americans speaking out.
 What began as a call for action on gun violence has broadened – and drawn national attention.

-When they reached the statehouse steps, they too claimed a victory: Justin Jones, one of two state representatives who was expelled last Thursday after leading a disruptive protest in the House chambers, was reinstated to his old seat until a special election.
+When they reached the statehouse steps, they too claimed a victory: Justin Jones, one of two state representatives who were expelled last Thursday after leading a disruptive protest in the House chambers, was reinstated to his old seat until a special election.
 The same is expected for Justin Pearson in Memphis tomorrow.

 In many ways, the scene in Nashville today feels like a return to the 1960s: A younger generation is agitating the state’s power structure and seeking what they see as justice.
 At the same time, the movements differ in style and substance, and social context.